svennam92/istio101/workshop/exercise-3/README.md

-# Exercise 3 - Deploy the Guestbook app with Istio Proxy
+# Deploy the Guestbook app with Istio Proxy

 The Guestbook app is a sample app for users to leave comments.
 It consists of a web front end, Redis master for storage, and a replicated set of Redis slaves.
 We will also integrate the app with Watson Tone Analyzer which detects the sentiment in users' comments and replies with emoticons.